 The proportion of the ship's sailing life in the full load condition is 50% and in ballast 50%.
 It is assumed that 15% of the ships' life is in harbour/sheltered water.
+It is consequently assumed that the ship will be sailing in open waters in full load condition for 42.5% of the ship's life and in the ballast condition for 42.5% of the ship's life.

-- 5.4.3.4 The load values are based on actual parameters corresponding to the applied loading conditions, e.g. GM, C_b, etc., and the applicable draughts at amidships is used.
+- 5.4.3.4 The load values are based on actual parameters corresponding to the applied loading conditions, e.g. GM, $C_b$ , etc., and the applicable draughts at amidships is used.
 The actual values are taken from specified loading conditions in the loading manual. - 5.4.3.5 The simultaneously occurring dynamic loads are accounted for by combination of stresses due to the various dynamic load components.
 The stress combination procedure is given in Appendix C. - 5.4.3.6 Still water loads and static sea and tank pressures from the actual loading conditions are used to determine the mean stress effect.